gtalarico/revitpythonwrapper/notes.md

 ### 1.7.2
 * Fixed: Collector.get_element_ids() Typo
-* Feature: Added deprecated methods to collections
 * Fix: XYZ can now take regular DB.XYZ
 * Fix: ElementSet.__getitem__
+* Fix: Rebuilt internals of ElementSet to be a set() instead of dict
+* Feature: Deprecated methods to collections
+* Feature: .unwrap to to_element (unwraps if wrapped)
+* Fixed: Element.from_list

 ### 1.7.1
 * Fix: Autodesk.Revit.Exceptions Circular Import (Dynamo)